-Dispersed camping is allowed only in Minnesota state forests.
-Dispersed camping is different than camping in a designated campground.
+Dispersed camping is allowed in Minnesota state forests.
+Dispersed camping is different from camping in a designated campground.
 It is a wilderness experience for campers who enjoy camping far from others and do not need any amenities.

 - Camping is limited to a single household. (per Executive Order 20-56)